The most frequently asked question will probably be

 However, when you begin a tweet with an @username, your tweet becomes an "@reply".
 An @reply can also be sent by using the Twitter Web site's or app's Reply function.
 A @reply is not as visible to the Twitterverse as an ordinary tweet.
 Avoid beginning a tweet with an @username unless this is what you intend.
 You'll see that users who really want to begin a non-@reply tweet with an @username will insert a period before the @username, as in .@username

-The Twitter FAQ Using hashtags on Twitter does a good job of explaining this technique.
+The Twitter Help Center articles How to use hashtags and Help with hashtags and replies do a good job of explaining this technique.
 Please learn it, because we will be including a hashtag in our class-related chirps, especially during Alumni Weekend.

 Be sure to leave a space on each side of each hashtag; don't run hashtags into other content.
 No space is needed after a hashtag at the very end of your chirp.